Stephen Crane: Legacy

 In four years, Crane published five novels, two volumes of poetry, three short story collections, two books of war stories, and numerous works of short fiction and reporting.
-Today he is mainly remembered for The Red Badge of Courage, which is regarded as an American classic.
+Today he is mainly remembered for The Red Badge of Courage.
 The novel has been adapted several times for the screen, including John Huston's 1951 version.
 By the time of his death, Crane had become one of the best known writers of his generation.
 His eccentric lifestyle, frequent newspaper reporting, association with other famous authors, and expatriate status made him somewhat of an international celebrity.
 Although most stories about his life tended toward the romantic, rumors about his alleged drug use and alcoholism persisted long after his death.

 By the early 1920s, Crane and his work were nearly forgotten.
 It was not until Thomas Beer published his biography in 1923, which was followed by editor Wilson Follett's The Work of Stephen Crane (1925–1927), that Crane's writing came to the attention of a scholarly audience.
-Crane's reputation was then enhanced by faithful support from writer friends such as Joseph Conrad, H. G. Wells and Ford Madox Ford, all of whom either published recollections or commented upon their time with Crane.
+Crane's reputation was then enhanced by writer friends such as Joseph Conrad, H. G. Wells and Ford Madox Ford, all of whom either published recollections or commented upon their time with Crane.
 John Berryman's 1950 biography of Crane further established him as an important American author.
-Since 1951 there has been a steady outpouring of articles, monographs and reprints in Crane scholarship.
+Since 1951 there has been a steady outpouring of articles, monographs, and reprints in Crane scholarship.